-Prior to the oral defense of the dissertation, each DRS PhD candidate is required to present a full-length, formal seminar describing his/her dissertation research.
-This seminar should be presented in the formal DRS Seminar Series.
+Prior to the oral defense of the dissertation, each DRS PhD candidate is required to present a full-length, formal seminar describing his/her dissertation research in the formal DRS Seminar Series.
 The student should work with the coordinator of the DRS Seminar Series to schedule this seminar during the fall or spring semester prior to the dissertation defense.